SamuraiOndo/various-tools/README.md

 # various-tools
-this is where i'll throw my tools that don't belong anywhere else you can expect all to use SutandoTsukai181's [PyBinaryReader](https://github.com/SutandoTsukai181/PyBinaryReader).
+this is where i'll throw my tools that don't belong anywhere else.
+# requirements
+you can expect all to use SutandoTsukai181's [PyBinaryReader](https://github.com/SutandoTsukai181/PyBinaryReader).